intel/mlir-extensions/docs/rfcs/XeTile.md

 ## Workgroup Level XeTile extension (experimental)
 `xetile.wg_map` mapping attribute allows XeTile operation to work at the workgroup level.
 XeTile operations work by default at the subgroup level without wg_map attribute.
 With wg_map attributes, XeTile operations can be applied to workgroup-level tile sizes.
-The attribute `xetile.wg_map` guide the lowering from the workgroup level to the subgroup level by specifying how the data is distributed across parallel subgroups.
+The attribute `xetile.wg_map` guides the lowering from the workgroup level to the subgroup level by specifying how the data is distributed across parallel subgroups.
 It gives the user full control over the lowering process so that the user can tune the block size for both the workgroup and subgroup for optimal performance.

 Below is an example.
 ```mlir